 A recipient of many awards, Mark was named the E. Stanley Sedar Scholar at Yale University and is a recipient of the Elmer Iseler National Graduate Fellowship in Choral Conducting from the University of Toronto.
 Mark is a past recipient of the Women’s Musical Club of Toronto Centennial Foundation Graduate Fellowship.
 He received the David and Marcia Beach Summer Study Award from the University of Toronto for studies in Germany with leading Bach scholar and conductor Helmuth Rilling.
 In 2016, Mark received the Leslie Bell Prize for Choral Conducting from the Ontario Arts Council and a National Choral Award (Outstanding Dissertation) from Choral Canada.

 Mark’s research interests include the study of contemporary choral literature from the Baltic states, and in particular, the music of Arvo Pärt and Veljo Tormis.
 Mark was an invited lecturer at the Arvo Pärt Project’s Sounding the Sacred conference in New York City in May 2017.
-He is published in Circuit Musiques Contemporaines and the Research Memorandum Series of Chorus America.
+He is published in Circuit Musiques Contemporaines, the Research Memorandum Series of Chorus America, and Principles of Music Composing of the Lithuanian Academy of Music and Theatre.

-Mark is a frequent guest conductor, choral adjudicator and clinician.
+Mark is a frequent guest conductor, choral adjudicator and clinician, and is president-elect of Choirs Ontario.